 Sessions are attended by other anatomic and clinical pathologists (including division chairs), laboratory scientists, supervisors, and experienced administrators.
 Interaction among all groups occurs in a team-based environment.
 Trainees are excused from their service obligations to attend six one- to two-day sessions scheduled throughout the year.

 - Principles of negotiation, conflict resolution and change management

-- Capstone Seminar, which requires the residents to form teams and answer a practical management/leadership question.
-For example, one of the team presentations answered the question, "How do we get our physicians to accept a new test or algorithm?"
+- Capstone seminar, which requires the residents to form teams and answer a practical management or leadership question (for example, one of the team presentations answered the question, "How do we get our physicians to accept a new test or algorithm?")

-In addition, residents and fellows are invited to attend the departmental Clinical Practice Committee on a monthly basis.
-Residents and fellows routinely are included in aour CAP inspection teams.
+In addition, residents and fellows are invited to attend departmental meetings, such as Clinical Practice Committee, on a monthly basis.
+Residents and fellows routinely are included in College of American Pathologists inspection teams.